How to use indicators in cBots¶

 |

 As we have already initialised the indicator, we can call it and use it in our trading logic.
-In case of the RSI indicator, we can read the outputs using the Results
+In the case of the RSI indicator, we can read the outputs using the Results

 collection.